A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Data Reduction

 \subsection{ExoTiC JEDI}

-We also reduced the data using the The Exoplanet Timeseries Characterisation - JWST Extraction and Diagnostic Investigator (\texttt{ExoTiC JEDI}) pipeline \citep{Alderson2022JEDI}, which has been used and explained in numerous other publications of JWST NIRSpec/G395H data \citep{Grant2023, Alderson2024, Wallack2024, Kirk2025, Alderson2025}.
+We also reduced the data using the Exoplanet Timeseries Characterisation-JWST Extraction and Diagnostic Investigator (\texttt{ExoTiC JEDI}) pipeline \citep{Alderson2022JEDI}, which has been used and explained in numerous other publications of JWST NIRSpec/G395H data \citep{Grant2023, Alderson2024, Alderson2025, Wallack2024, Kirk2025}.
 As in those cases, we treated the NRS1 and NRS2 detectors independently.